w3c/wai-curricula/content/content-author/clear-content.md

 * provide the extended form of:
   * abbreviations
   * acronyms
-* provide explanations for complex terms and jargon based on audience and context
 * collaborate with designers and developers to specify the main language of the content as well as changes in language for multilingual content

 #### Teaching Ideas for Topic